torvalds/linux/Documentation/filesystems/porting.rst

 *mandatory*

 filldir_t (readdir callbacks) calling conventions have changed.
-Instead of returning 0 or -E... it returns bool now.  false means "no more" (as -E... used to) and true - "keep going" (as 0 in old calling conventions).
-Rationale: callers never looked at specific -E... values anyway. -> iterate_shared() instances require no changes at all, all filldir_t ones in the tree converted.
+Instead of returning 0 or -E... it returns bool analw.  false means "anal more" (as -E... used to) and true - "keep going" (as 0 in old calling conventions).
+Rationale: callers never looked at specific -E... values anyway. -> iterate_shared() instances require anal changes at all, all filldir_t ones in the tree converted.

 ---

 **mandatory**

 Calling conventions for ->tmpfile() have changed.
-It now takes a struct file pointer instead of struct dentry pointer.  d_tmpfile() is similarly changed to simplify callers.
-The passed file is in a non-open state and on success must be opened before returning (e.g. by calling finish_open_simple()).
+It analw takes a struct file pointer instead of struct dentry pointer.  d_tmpfile() is similarly changed to simplify callers.
+The passed file is in a analn-open state and on success must be opened before returning (e.g. by calling finish_open_simple()).